khanalamgir06/khanalamgir06.github.io/README.md

     <section id="about">
         <div class="container">
             <h2>About Me</h2>
-            <p>I am a software engineer with a Bachelor’s degree in Computer Science from XYZ University.
-My expertise lies in full-stack development, and I have a keen interest in AI and machine learning.</p>
+            <p>I am a software engineer with a Bachelor’s degree in Electronics and communication from NIST, Odisha.
+My expertise lies in End to end performance testing and engineering, and I have a keen interest in AI and machine learning.</p>
             <h3>Skills</h3>
             <ul>
                 <li>JavaScript</li>